mitchelllisle/dime/README.md

 # dime
-An R package for evaluating and exploring Machine Learning algorithms and datasets
+An R package for evaluating and exploring DIMEnsions rrelated to Machine Learning algorithms and datasets

 #### To Install
 First set your Github PAT token in `.Renviron` or however you prefer to store tokens.